hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 ## Security

 We've touched on the fact that right now, this system is not set up for 100 % private and confidential transfers and storage.
-There's an easy way around this - just and store transfer encrypted data - but this is probably going to mean far larged data sizes [^1] and hence very slow trnasfers and some significant computing overhead before and after the transfer.
-In this case we won't have to worry about snooping, provided we keep the private key that was used to encrypt the data safe, but what we really need is an encrypted ''channel''.
+There's an easy way around this - just and store transfer encrypted data - but this is probably going to mean far larged data sizes [^1] and hence very slow transfers and some significant computing overhead before and after the transfer.
+In this case we won't have to worry about snooping, provided we keep the private key that was used to encrypt the data safe, but what we really need is an encrypted **channel**.
 One way or another, there's going to be some CPU to pay.

 ## User Interface